ArtemLuzhin/C-TALE-Normalization/README.md

 resolution -resolution of C-TALE HiC map in bp.

-coeffitient - float that will be used for multiplicating around ROI (see original manuscript).
+coefficient - float that will be used for multiplicating around ROI (see original manuscript).

 output_cool_file - name of new cool file that will be generated.